 Land use disputes raised by local religious schools can be supported by a number of different claims, including those under the First Amendment Free Exercise Clause, the Free Speech or Assembly Clauses, or the Fourteenth Amendment Equal Protection clause.
 Other federal statues may come into play as well, depending on the facts of your school land use case.
 These may include the Fair Housing Act and the Americans with Disability Act, as well as constitutional and statutory provisions at the state level.
 We evaluate each claim independently to determine the best strategy in moving forward on a claim to give you the best chance of succeeding at trial.
 For more on the question of what happens when RLUIPA doesn't apply, watch our video.

 Religious schools and other religious entities have the same right to fair and equal treatment in zoning and land use matters as secular assembly uses.
 Local governments who discriminate against religious schools are often in violation of RLUIPA and the United States Constitution.
+Our free guide to religious school land use and zoning may be a helpful resource here.

 Our video on what to do in the case of a zoning denial may be helpful here.
 First, you'll want to examine the zoning code to see if any additional internal appeals can be taken.
 If there are no internal appeals and if the facts of your case or the language of the zoning ordinance gives you the ability to challenge the denial, you can file suit in state or federal court asserting a cause of action under RLUIPA.
 Please don't hesitate to contact us.
 We are happy to help in these matters.